“Nebulosity” means “cloud-like-ness.”

 The nebulosity of meaningness

-- It is very difficult to say anything about
+It is very difficult to say anything about

 what instrumental music means—even when you are sure it is highly meaningful.

-- Music comes in separate pieces (such as songs), maybe with separate meanings.
+Music comes in separate pieces (such as songs), maybe with separate meanings.
 But life does not come in well-defined chunks.
-“Spiritual” meanings are not clearly separable; they flow or shade into each other.
+Life-meanings are not clearly separable; they flow or shade into each other.

 People often disagree about meanings.
-This can be because one person is right and the other wrong.
+Sometimes one person is right and the other wrong.
 However, often the difficulty is not that we don’t know what the true meaning is, but that it is

 The nebulosity of meaningness causes various problems: practical, social, and psychological.
 (Much of this book describes such problems.)
 Often, people would like to get rid of nebulosity, or pretend that it is not there.

-Confused stances are attitudes to meaningness that refuse to acknowledge nebulosity.
-One strategy is to fixate meanings, attempting to deny their nebulosity by trying to make them solid, eternal, and unambiguous.
-Another is to deny meaningfulness altogether, or to say that it is not important, or cannot be known.
+Confused are attitudes to meaningness that refuse to acknowledge nebulosity.
+One strategy is to stances meanings, attempting to deny their nebulosity by trying to make them solid, eternal, and unambiguous.
+Another is to fixate meaningfulness altogether, or to say that it is not important, or cannot be known. deny

 Because meaningness is both nebulous and real, these confused stances fail, and cause new, worse problems.